Lawyer: Earning the right to practice law

+Clara Shortridge Foltz was the first woman in California to pass an examination, admitting her to the state's bar.

 Some jurisdictions grant a "diploma privilege" to certain institutions, so that merely earning a degree or credential from those institutions is the primary qualification for practicing law.
 Mexico allows anyone with a law degree to practice law.
 However, in a large number of countries, a law student must pass a bar examination (or a series of such examinations) before receiving a license to practice.
 Some countries require a formal apprenticeship with an experienced practitioner, while others do not.
 A few jurisdictions still allow an apprenticeship in place of any kind of formal legal education, though the number of persons who actually become lawyers that way is increasingly rare.
 Lawyer occupational licensing was found to increase legal costs.

 Career structure

 U.S. President Abraham Lincoln is a famous example of a lawyer who became a politician.

 The career structure of lawyers varies widely from one country to the next.

 Common and civil law

 In most common law countries, especially those with fused professions, lawyers have many options over the course of their careers.
 Besides private practice, they can become a prosecutor, government counsel, corporate in-house counsel, administrative law judge, judge, arbitrator, or law professor.
-There are also many non-legal jobs for which legal training is good preparation, such as politician, corporate executive, government administrator, investment banker, entrepreneur, or journalist.
+There are also many non-legal careers for which legal training is good preparation, specifically legal practice and law school.
+These careers include being a politician, corporate executive, government administrator, investment banker, entrepreneur, or journalist.
 In developing countries like India, a large majority of law students never actually practice, but simply use their law degree as a foundation for careers in other fields.

 In most civil law countries, lawyers generally structure their legal education around their chosen specialty; the boundaries between different types of lawyers are carefully defined and hard to cross.
 After one earns a law degree, career mobility may be severely constrained.
 For example, unlike their Anglo-American counterparts, it is difficult for German judges to leave the bench and become advocates in private practice.
 Another interesting example is France, where for much of the 20th century, all judiciary officials were graduates of an elite professional school for judges.

 In a few civil law countries, such as Sweden, the legal profession is not rigorously bifurcated and everyone within it can easily change roles and arenas.